judka-uriel/uriel-book/uriel_en.md

 a system of values that figuratively places humans at the center of Creation.
-For humanity, Earth remains the center of the Universe despite the fact that it revolves around the Sun, and the star called Sun revolves around the center of the Milky Way galaxy. <!-- It is interesting to note that the plane of rotation of the Solar System does not coincide with the plane of rotation of the Milky Way, but is inclined at a 60° angle -->.
+For humanity, Earth remains the center of the Universe despite the fact that it revolves around the Sun, and the star called Sun revolves around the center of the Milky Way galaxy.
+It is interesting to note that the plane of rotation of the Solar System does not coincide with the plane of rotation of the Milky Way, but is inclined at a 60° angle.

 Especially unreasonable is belief in the existence of extraterrestrial intelligence.
 Faith in contact with alien civilizations, in various